Azure/AzureAD-App-Docs/articles/en-us/Huddle/sso_configure.md

 ### Configuring huddle for single sign-on

-7. To configure single sign-on on Huddle side, you need to send the downloaded  **[Download Azure AD Signing Certificate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)**, **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl%, and **Azure AD SAML Entity ID** : %metadata:IssuerUri% to [Huddle Client support team](https://huddle.zendesk.com).
+To configure single sign-on on Huddle side, you need to send the downloaded  **[Downloaded Azure AD Signing Certificate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)**, **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl%, and **Azure AD SAML Entity ID** : %metadata:IssuerUri% to [Huddle Client support team](https://huddle.zendesk.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ## Quick Reference